kschang77/astrodash2/README.md

 #### API and CORS/CORB

-During the API evaluation phase, quite a bit of time was lost trying to get past the CORS/CORB problem.
-CORS (cross origin resource sharing) / CORB (cross origin resource blocking) are a set of security policies that allows or blocks outside access.
-Some APIs were not implemented properly and thus were blocked by browser's CORS/CORB filter.
+During the API evaluation phase, significant amount of time was lost trying to get past the CORS/CORB problem.
+CORS (cross origin resource sharing) / CORB (cross origin resource blocking) are a set of security policies that allows or blocks outside access to prevent code-insertion / man-in-the-middle attacks.
 A full explanation of CORS is beyond the scope of this README.

+To put it succintly, some APIs were not implemented properly and thus were blocked by browser's CORS/CORB filter.
 There are ways to bypass the CORS/CORB restrictions but it doesn't always work.
 And we decided our time is best spent elsewhere.

+#### Moment.js quirks

+Using moment.js has its issues and quirks, and both caused some minor problems.

+- Moment.js "month" starts at 0, not 1, while day does start with 1.
+This caused some minor problems.

+- moment.js values are mutable.
+That means if you set a moment value to X, then do Y = X, and change X again, both X and Y will be changed.
+One must explicitly create a new moment value, not just a pointer to existing value.
+This caused a problem in the birthday calculation as I need both the original birthday AND a "birthday in current year" variable, and the calculations destroyed the original birthday. (see script.js 44-46)

 ## Stretch Goals / Future Development

-The setup does not quite work at the moment.
+~~The setup does not quite work at the moment.
 One of the merges seems to have broken it, or somewhere between 3AM and now I screwed it up.
-I am still trying to debug it.
+I am still trying to debug it.~~ Fixed, turns out moment objects are mutable, and I had to create new ones a different way, and fix sequence of some events.

 There was STILL no validation on the form input fields, despite demo-ing jvalidate (for JQuery) to the team several days ago (and I incorporated it into NYTSearch, the previous team activity, as a demo).

+It would be nice to validate the city and state values using a geocode API, and it appears that Mapbox has a free temporary geocoding API available for up to 100K uses per month.

+It would be nice to prevent users from clicking on "dash" before setup was run.
+And to automatically pop-up setup if there were no values to be read the first time.

 Some advice on the Chinese Zodiac could be added.
 Right now, it just tells you what Chinese zodiac you are.
 Haven't found an API for that yet.
 Will probalby have to use a static table.

 ~~The lower left countdown is now a muted gray instead of proper white, and I can't figure out why.
 I turned it cyan for slightly better contrast, but it seems to be a uikit problem.~~ Found the problem.
 Someone removed .uk-light from the counter.
 It was there before.
+It is there now.

 The proposed Giphy button, the generated playlist, or the moon-phase button was never implemented.
 There are two buttons hidden at this time that may be utilized.